 It was a bitter pill to swallow, but there’s nothing to be done for it.

 To save my loan with the FSA I’ve decided to turn my attention to the only other property in the area that would serve me.
 It is less acreage than SBF, but the house is in GOOD condition and there should be no question as to her livability.

 Still located in New Portland and sitting on 53 acres, with 10 of those being open and level─ideal for growing.
 There’s an attached barn that can serve as my workshop for building hive equipment, and a garage to house the garden tools.
 I think she’s a good compromise.

 Switching properties like this is going to set my timeline back several months, however.
 I’m already qualified for the loan, but the house itself will need to undergo all of the same tests that SBF went through: the Environmental Inspection (which cannot be done until the snow is gone), and the Appraisal.
 Where I was initially looking at Closing on SBF in late February or early March, now I’m likely facing a closing date sometime in May or June and the risk that the FSA’s funds might be gone, forcing me to wait until October when their fiscal year begins again.
 Hopefully it does not come to that though.

-Leah and I are going to tour the Loaf House on Wednesday, and then we’ll have to negotiate a Sale Agreement for the property.
+Leah and I are going to tour the Hive House on Wednesday, and then we’ll have to negotiate a Sale Agreement for the property.
 I’ll post an update as soon as I know more, so stay tuned!